woodrow73/java-terminal/README.md

-This is a Java terminal emulator using Swing- for a usage demo, see the DemoConsole class.
+A Java terminal emulator using Swing; for a usage demo, see the DemoConsole class.

 ![console](console.png)